GwynneMichele/temple-of-curious-devotion/src/site/notes/05 Research & Zettelkasten/Hypermap.md

 The Hypermap is more than a map because it helps me to redesign the territory that it serves as a map of.
 I think through my fingers, then reread my thoughts, revising them - this is where digital wins over paper - and connecting those thoughts to other through that handy Obsidian linking mechanism.

+It's a place for half-formed thoughts, incubating ideas, and cultivating cross-pollination to birth new projects.

+My Hypermap is a part of my [[05 Research & Zettelkasten/Extended Mind Thesis\|Extended Mind]] - the idea from Andy Clark and David Chalmers that our mind extends beyond our brain and even beyond our body.
+It's not just a place to store words, it's a way to actively engage in thinking.

 ---

 ## What is a Hypermap?